-You’re retired; life’s good; here’s how to keep it that way.
+You’re retired. life’s good. here’s how to keep it that way.

-Last week you went on that long-awaited Alaskan cruise; and next month you’ll be at your timeshare in Aruba; Or maybe you’re just tending your garden and catching up on some reading.
+Last week you went on that long-awaited Alaskan cruise, and next month you’ll be at your time share in Aruba.
+Or maybe you’re just tending your garden and catching up on some reading.
 Either way, life is good, now that you’re retired.

 - Have you maximized your Social Security benefits together?
-This is particularly important, especially if you want to ensure the surviving spouse receives the highest possible Social Security income.
+This is important, especially if you want to ensure that the surviving spouse receives the highest possible Social Security income.
 This can also help you increase the likelihood that other assets will last longer in retirement.

 Once you’ve considered these questions, you may need some help in determining the best course of action.
-Along with your tax and legal advisers, we’re here to help.
+Along with your tax and legal advisors, we’re here to help.
 You can contact one of our agents for help with any of your retirement needs.
 Whatever you decide, enjoy!
 You’ve worked hard for it.